-You can hear Carolyn read this essay using the link at the end, a seven-minute listen.
+Listen to this essay using the link at the end, seven-minutes.

 I know that if I stand still and simply watch, in another twenty minutes it will all change again, and stark orange-black will ease into a blue-gray mist.
 Then, because it is the nature of our world, everything will soon be black, all over again, and for many hours to come.
 How to bear it?